Kashio/kaiser/README.md

 could be used instead of the basic one, achieving different goals.

 ### Create a custom component
-Each component is a `ResourceWorker`, meaning it process a `Resource` object in someway.
+Each component is a `ResourceWorker`, meaning it's processing a `Resource` object in someway.
 In-order to create a custom component we would create a class that extends it.
 ```js
 function TextInserterTransformer(crawler, options) {